mhomran/BLDC-Openloop-ATmega2560/README.md

 # The repository contains:
 * Atmel Studio project for the BLDC open-loop controller.
 * A very clear Proteus model for verification of the controller and the power circuit using PROSPICE feature of proteus.
-* A code for hall sensors generation using Arduino UNO for hardware varification.
+* A code for hall sensors generation using Arduino UNO and SimulIDE for hardware verification.

 # Gallery